 This build works great on Yasuo, because it makes him less of a squishy fighter assassin, and more like a "steady damage killing machine".
 Three of these items give Yasuo life steal, which will make it extremely difficult for the enemy to burst him down, even in extended team fights (unless they have Grievous Wounds).

 Additionally, you could replace one of the items with Statikk Shiv and another with Guardian Angel, but believe me when I say, this build is extremely strong, and in 1v1 situations, he will be unkillable.
 It's more a matter of positioning and not taking unnecessary fights.

 With these items, Yasuo can split push and take objectives quite fast and is less likely to die to burst damage from Lux, Annie, or any other champion that has CC and burst.

 Boots:Gluttonous Teleport is one of the best boots you could get if you're planning to win games through objectives.
 At the moment not a lot of people are playing that because it's fairly easy to get around the map.
 However, on Yasuo it can work extremely well for split pushing and joining team fights, getting away from difficult situations, or drawing a couple of enemies towards you in a different lane (Yasuo could do very well in 1v2 situation, depending on the champions).
 Gluttonous Quicksilver is the alternative option, which can work OK if the opponents have too much crowd control and Wind Wall is not enough.

 Want more?
-Check out our 75 other Wild Rift tips, guides and walkthroughs!
+Check out our 94 other League of Legends: Wild Rift tips, guides and walkthroughs!